Muritai School, 166 Muritai Road

 This is a very popular race for Scottish members.
 This 4.9k race is run over a variety of terrain, including footpaths/roads, and an uphill bush track.

-Show up at the Muritai School in Eastbourne before 2pm.
+Show up at the Muritai School in Eastbourne by 1.50pm to start at 2pm.
 It is an open handicap race, where runners are assigned a handicap in advance.
 The handicapping system allows slower runners to start first and holds the faster runners back for later starts.
 The race becomes a pursuit, and there is often a large bunch finishing together within only a minute or so.